Maternal and newborn health

 Newborns and mothers are still dying in appalling numbers – mostly from preventable causes.

 In recent decades, the world has made significant progress reducing newborn and maternal deaths.
-Between 1990 and 2020, the newborn mortality rate was almost halved.
+Between 1990 and 2022, the neonatal mortality rate has halved.

-But newborns and mothers – including adolescent mothers – are still dying in unacceptably large numbers – mostly from preventable or treatable causes, such as infectious diseases and complications during pregnancy or childbirth.
+But newborns and mothers – including adolescent mothers – are still dying in unacceptably large numbers – mostly from preventable or treatable causes, such as infectious diseases and complications during pregnancy, childbirth or postpartum period.
+In recent years, we've witnessed alarming setbacks for women's health, as maternal deaths have either increased or stagnated in nearly all regions of the world.

 Uneven access to affordable, high-quality health care and services impedes many countries from improving maternal and newborn survival and reducing stillbirths.
 A significant proportion of maternal and newborn deaths occurs in settings of conflict or displacement.